syncfusion/ej2-javascript-docs/src/schedule/schedule/virtual-scrolling.md

 {% endtab %}

-> For now, the virtual loading of resources and events is available only for timeline views.
+**Note:** For now, the virtual loading of resources and events is available only for timeline views.
 In the future, we plan to port the same virtual loading on all other applicable Scheduler views.

+> You can refer to our [JavaScript Scheduler](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) feature tour page for its groundbreaking feature representations.
+You can also explore our [JavaScript Scheduler example](https://ej2.syncfusion.com/demos/#/material/schedule/overview.html) to knows how to present and manipulate data.

 ## See Also